rcalix1/AIandDynamicSystems/DynamicSystems/casimir/README.md

 NIO identified non-uniform regions of the Lorenz state space associated with enhanced trajectory sensitivity.
 The discovered regions emerge solely from optimization of trajectory divergence and exhibit clear geometric structure in multiple state-space projections.

+* An interactive discovery framework for exploring sensitivity structure in complex systems.

 ## Lyapunov